sentclose/sentc-docs/docs/guide/e2ee/user.md

 ```

 @tab Flutter
-The devices are from type UserDeviceList
+The devices are from the type UserDeviceList

 ```dart
 List<UserDeviceList> devicesPageTwo = await user.getDevices(devices.last);